Winter Weather Advisory issued for Eastern Alaska Range by NWS - NewsBreak

 Winter Weather Advisory issued for Eastern Alaska Range by NWS

-Effective: 2021-10-12 02:54:00 AKDT Expires: 2021-10-12 22:00:00 AKDT Urgency: Expected Severity: Minor Certainty: Likely Target Area: Eastern Alaska Range WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 PM AKDT THIS EVENING * WHAT...Snow and blowing snow expected with areas of poor visibility.
-Plan on slippery road conditions.
-Total snow accumulations of 4 to 8 inches, are expected.
+Effective: 2021-10-12 14:59:00 AKDT Expires: 2021-10-12 22:00:00 AKDT Urgency: Expected Severity: Minor Certainty: Likely Target Area: Eastern Alaska Range WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 PM AKDT THIS EVENING * WHAT...Snow occuring.
+Storm total snow accumulations of 4 to 8 inches.
 Local amounts up to 10 inches along north facing slopes of the Alaska Range. * WHERE...Eastern Alaska Range east of the Richardson Highway. * WHEN...10 PM today to 10 PM Tuesday. * ADDITIONAL DETAILS...Heaviest snow accumulations expected along north facing slopes of the Alaska Range.
-Blowing snow with low visibility is expected along the Tok Cutoff along with winds gusting to 30 mph.
-PRECAUTIONARY/PREPAREDNESS ACTIONS A Winter Weather Advisory for snow and blowing snow means periods of snow and blowing snow will cause travel difficulties.
+Plan on slippery road conditions and reduced visibilities at times.
+Snow will taper off this evening, with another 1 to 2 inches inch of accumulation between now and 10 PM.
+PRECAUTIONARY/PREPAREDNESS ACTIONS A Winter Weather Advisory for blowing snow means that visibilities will be limited due to strong winds blowing snow around.
+Use caution when traveling, especially in open areas.
 The latest road conditions can be obtained by calling 5 1 1.alerts.weather.gov

 Comments / 0